 Expected Results

 After one 5-minute session, most people notice a slower heartbeat, a warmer sensation in the chest and throat, and a quieter internal monologue.
 The breath rate often drops from 14 to 16 breaths per minute down to 4 to 6, which alone shifts the nervous system toward parasympathetic dominance.
-After 2 to 4 weeks of daily practice, the throat technique becomes automatic, you can sustain Ujjayi through an entire 75-minute Vinyasa class without thinking about it, and you may notice steadier focus, warmer extremities in cold weather, and a more even mood throughout the day.
+After 2 to 4 weeks of daily practice, the throat technique becomes automatic, you can sustain Ujjayi through an entire 75-minute Vinyasa class without thinking about it, and many practitioners report steadier focus and warmer extremities in cold weather.
+Mood effects vary by person — some notice a more even baseline within weeks, others use Ujjayi specifically as an in-the-moment reset rather than a daily mood tool.

 Common Mistakes